mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 I'm not an expert in this fast moving field, but I hope to give you an overview so you better understand the many tools on offer, so you can differentiate between them.

+Everything I tell you may be factual today, but will surely be false in a few months as these fast moving projects vie for position.

 ---
 layout: false
 class: center, middle